Salmon River Watershed Management Plan

 Critical Success Factors

 The early days were heady with enthusiasm and a drive to get things done.
-The leadership consisted of energetic, intelligent people spearheaded by Peter Scales of the Township of Langley and the Langley Environmental Partners Society (LEPS) and he acted as a bridge between municipal and civil society.
-The mandate and operating guidelines were unwritten but known and accepted by the group – this worked well at the start when all members were committed to the process – it became more of a problem as the membership started to change.
+The leadership consisted of an energetic, intelligent group of people spearheaded by Peter Scales of the Township of Langley and the Langley Environmental Partners Society (LEPS) who acted as a bridge between municipal and civil society.
+The mandate and operating guidelines were unwritten, but known and accepted by the group – this worked well at the start when all members were committed to the process – it became more of a problem as the membership started to change.

-A key advantage that presented itself was the opportunity for the different agencies and stakeholders to pool their resources and then be able to allow the Langley Environmental Partners Society to implement much of the on-the-ground work through youth crews.
-The projects included data and map compilation, restoration of riparian areas, conducting stream surveys, livestock exclusion fencing projects, road signs at creek crossings and storm drain markings.
+A key advantage was the opportunity for the different agencies and stakeholders to pool their resources and then be able to allow the Langley Environmental Partners Society to implement much of the on-the-ground work through youth crews.
+The projects included data and map compilation, restoration of riparian areas, conducting stream surveys, livestock exclusion fencing projects, road signs at creek crossings, and storm drain markings.

 What Worked?